daveschumaker/scss-away/README.md

 3. Add or update any tests related to changes you've made.
 4. Send a pull request.

 Write a detailed comment and state your changes when creating the PR.
-Try to match the code style and comments to the current style.
+Try to match existing code style and comments..

-Contributions are appreciated!
+Contributions are much appreciated!

+## TODO / Wishlist

+* Add ability to provide optional folder where `css` or `scss` files may be located (i.e., if they're kept in a separate directory rather than in the same directory as the components).
+* Provide ability to load some sort of exclusion list so certain class names, ids or maybe even files can be ignored.
+* More robust tests and examples, especially for `appUtils.js`.
+* Add ability to check other stylesheet filetypes (right now, it only looks for stylesheets with an extension of `scss`).

 ## Changelog

+* v0.2.0
+    * Add ability to check html component for orphaned attributes not found in its corresponding scss file.
 * v0.1.0
 	* Initial release